GifCam: record part of your screen as animated gifs

 The program will record the selected part of the screen regardless of what is displayed here.
 This includes the static background, any application window that is running in the area, and also videos or even games displayed here.
 A click on Edit opens a preview of the animated gif that you can browse frame by frame.
 A right-click here opens a context menu with options to delete select frames from the animated gif, or add or remove delays to the current frame.

 The animated gif itself can be saved in different versions.
 The default option is quantize, but you can switch to 256 or 20 colors, grayscale or monochrome instead before you save it to your local system.
-You may save lots of space if you switch to a different mode.
+You may save lots of space if you switch to a different mode but it will take a bit of testing to find out which version is most suitable for the designated task.

 There does not appear to be a restriction in regards to the time that you can record so that this seems to be limited only by the available memory and storage space of the system.